Sunday, 14 June 2020

 Karloo Pool

-The time had come to actually start making my way back to a train station in order to leave the national park before dark.
-Instead of the original intention of heading to Engadine, the Karloo Pools Track would lead back to the neighbouring village/town of Heathcote.
-The prospect of another climb wasn't a welcome one but the gradient eases after a steep start.
+The time had come to start making my way back to a train station and leave the national park before dark.
+Rather than following my original plan to head toward Engadine, I took the Karloo Pools Track, which leads back to the nearby village of Heathcote.
+The thought of another climb wasn’t particularly welcome, but the gradient eased after a steep initial ascent.

 The Karloo Track climbs out of the valley